horst3180/arc-theme/README.md

 A non-transparent version of the theme is available here
 http://software.opensuse.org/download.html?project=home%3AHorst3180&package=arc-theme-solid

-**Note:** elementary OS Freya users can install the package for Ubuntu 15.04
+**Note:** elementary OS Freya users can install the package for Ubuntu 15.04, Loki user can install the package for Ubuntu 16.04

 --